Dordogne Food & Wine Tour - September 18-25, 2022 - SOLD OUT!!

 About Your Guides

-Keli Sim DeRitis is an artist, entrepreneur, enthusiastic traveler, and passional cook.
+Keli Sim DeRitis is an artist, entrepreneur, enthusiastic traveler, and cookbook author.
 After many years working as a graphic designer, a life-changing trip to Italy in 2000 led to a new career.
 Keli founded Poggi Bonsi, an Italian-themed kitchen store in 2001.
 Owning the shop required extensive travel through Italy and France to source products and cultivate partnerships.
 Along the way Keli learned to prepare regional specialties from both home cooks and professional chefs.
 Keli has been teaching cooking classes and organizing tours to the European countryside since 2014.
 She closed her beloved kitchen business in 2017 to focus on leading tours and sharing the unique history and culinary traditions of areas off the tourist track.
 Keli is the mother of two adult sons and lives in Seattle with her husband and their two dogs Dante and Remi.

 Marilee Bramhall vividly remembers her first sip of wine; a left bank Bordeaux paired with a wonderful dinner prepared by her Dad.
 That single sip has led to a lifetime of curiosity and wonder.
 After nearly a decade in the WA and CA wine industry Marilee began her study of old-world wines.
 Since then, she has completed, with the Highest Honors, the certifications for French Wine Scholar and Italian Wine Scholar.
 She has completed the examination for WSET L2 with Distinction and is an Approved Instructor for the Wine Scholar Guild.
 In addition, Marilee has completed programs with the Bureau Interprofessionel des Vins De Bourgogne in Beaune, France: A Masterclass for Wine Educators and a Five-Day Bourgogne Wines Intensive Masterclass in Bourgogne, France.
 Marilee lives in Seattle with her husband Christopher and their yellow lab Aspen.